okeefm/s3g/doc/gcode_protocol.markdown

 Parameters

-    Point = If the extruder is configured as off, then the point will be the position currently rate = 500
+    point = If the extruder is configured as off, then the point will be the position currently rate = 500

 ## G1 - Linear interpolation